 According to the terminology currently in use, the ceramics referred to are of "low temperature", that is, the firing temperature of the objects is between 600 and 850 degrees centigrade.
 Glazed ceramics require two firings: one to harden the clay or ceramic paste and the other to fix the glaze or decoration.
 The bottle-shaped kilns that the Arabs introduced in Spain were the most important technological innovation of their time.

-The third revolution is the discovery of "high temperature" ceramics, so called because it uses temperatures above 1200 degrees centigrade.
-It requires ceramic pastes with high contents of silica, feldspars and kaolin, which harden, without melting, reaching an incredible degree of hardness, superior to steel.
+The third revolution is the discovery of "high temperature" ceramics, so-called because it uses temperatures above 1200 degrees centigrade.
+It requires ceramic pastes with high contents of silica, feldspars, and kaolin, which harden, without melting, reaching an incredible degree of hardness, superior to steel.
 When glazed, these high-temperature pieces are perfectly vitrified and their very hard glazes are highly resistant to abrasion, resistant to the action of acids, absolutely impervious to water and grease.
-To achieve this type of pieces it was necessary to perfect the kilns, study and master the ceramic pastes in depth and achieve a high technical mastery in all processes.
+To achieve this type of piece it was necessary to perfect the kilns, study and master the ceramic pastes in-depth, and achieve a high technical mastery in all processes.

 Pottery in Colonial Mexico